obiwac/uclouvain-icpc/public/md/index.md

 Teams of three - representing their university - work to solve the most problems, fostering collaboration, creativity, innovation, and the ability to perform under pressure.

 ## How it works ?
-There is multiple levels of competition.
-Here in Belgium there is 3 levels:
+Here in Belgium there are 3 levels to go through before reaching the world finals:

+- preBAPC
 - BAPC
 - NWERC
-- Worlds Finals
+- World finals

 ### BAPC
 BAPC stands for Benelux Algorithm Programming Contest